-The Tournament is being held at Overstreet Landing – Joe Overstreet Road
+The Tournament is held at Overstreet Landing – Joe Overstreet Road

 The concept for the Help Our Heroes came about as the crew at Toho Marine was brainstorming how we could give back to our community.
-Our troops and veterans are very near and dear to our hearts and we really wanted to do something for them this year.
-At the same time Daniel Fay was looking for someone to help grow a tournament that he had done the year before to support the Wounded Warrior Project as they had helped his son.
+Our troops and veterans are very near and dear to our hearts and we wanted to show our appreciation.
+From there sparked the annual Help Our Heroes Tournament!

 Each year our charity may change so we can help our community as much as possible.